• Skip to primary navigation

 Add the stock, white wine, tomatoes, paprika, salt, sugar, and the octopus pieces.

-Set the pressure cooker to the ‘Stew’ function and then cook for 15 minutes.
+Set the pressure cooker to the 'Stew' function and cook for 15 minutes.

 Allow the pressure to release.

 The octopus should be fork-tender.
-If your octopus was quite large it may need a few minutes longer, but remember it will be cooked for a further 5 minutes along with the potatoes.
+If your octopus is quite large it may need a few minutes longer, but remember it will be cooked for a further 5 minutes along with the potatoes.

 Peel the potatoes and cut them into chunks.
 Keep one medium potato aside.